xdmushui/partner-center-sdk/develop/get-customer-s-subscriptions-transfer-eligibility.md

 ---
 title: Get a customer's subscriptions transfer eligibility
-description: How to get a collection of a customer's subscriptions that are ineligibile for transfers. ms.date: 04/03/2020 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk ms.localizationpriority: medium
+description: How to get a collection of a customer's subscriptions that are eligible/ineligibile for transfer. ms.date: 04/10/2020 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk ms.localizationpriority: medium